b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

 * ![img](http://habrastorage.org/files/09f/389/49b/09f38949b26c454aaa559a6beb522076.png) - formula of token similarity based on recursively calculating the longest common substrings (see formula 1.2).
 * ![img](http://habrastorage.org/files/a96/f88/102/a96f881027664d8c96378e4cf22ec424.png) - weight of formula of token similarity based on recursive calculation of the longest common strings.
 This value is hardcoded as 1 and will be configurable from the next release.

-# Formula for token similarity based on common characters calculation has a noble name of which I can’t remember.
+# Formula for token similarity based on common characters calculation
+It has a noble name of which I can’t remember.
 There’s no thesis with all its links at hand.
 But I’m sure that a valiant reader will enlighten us.

 [1.1] ![img](http://habrastorage.org/files/925/d01/ecf/925d01ecf6c143829dafe523e4598b9b.png)